tolomaus/languagedetector_ui/README.md

 scripts/languagedetector_ui_test start

 # windows
-scripts/package_app.bat # the version is currently set to 1.0 in the build.sbt
+scripts\package_app.bat # the version is currently set to 1.0 in the build.sbt
-scripts/deploy_app.bat test 1.0 # deploy version 1.0 to the test environment
+scripts\deploy_app.bat test 1.0 # deploy version 1.0 to the test environment
 ```

 Navigate to [https://localhost:9001](https://localhost:9001)